 | Total |

-*the percentage of unique candidates that only applied to this specialty (out of the 24 RCP-coordinated specialties).
+*the percentage of unique candidates that only applied to this specialty (out of the PSRO-coordinated specialties).

-**2017-2018 included candidates that also applied to clinical oncology as the data required to separate the two was not available
+**2017-2018 did not include candidates that also applied to clinical oncology as the data was not available; it is likely that had this been available the percentage would have been similar to 2015/2016.